 The exercises are usually combined into “Workouts of the Day,” or “WODs” as the initiated call them, which typically last 5 to 15 minutes.
 Performance is tracked and ranked to encourage friendly competition and measure progress.

 In most WODs, you’ll do one exercise after another with no rest in between for a set number of “rounds” as quickly as possible.
 In others, you’ll do as many rounds as possible while racing against the clock.

-For instance, here’s what a CrossFit workout looks like (this one is called the “Fran”):
+For instance, here’s a CrossFit workout called the “Helen”:

 Do the following as quickly as possible:

 Three rounds of 21, 15, and 9 reps of:

 You can split up the strength exercises however you like, but you have to start and finish the workout with a 1-mile run.

 People pay buku bucks to do these workouts, too, because your average CrossFit gym, or “box” as it’s called, costs anywhere from $100 to $300 per month.
 Here’s what they normally look like:

 As you can see, they’re well equipped, with squat racks, dumbbells, medicine balls, kettlebells, gymnastics bars, Olympic weightlifting platforms, ropes, rowing machines, and other goodies for exercises like weighted sled pushes, glute-ham raises, and more.

 This is one of the great things about CrossFit: most of the gyms have everything you need to do proper strength training workouts.